[REVEALED] Fruits And Vegetables That Start With T

 Known for its fiery heat, the Tabasco pepper is a small, thin chili pepper commonly used to make the famous Tabasco hot sauce.
 Beyond its spiciness, Tabasco peppers contain capsaicin, a compound associated with various health benefits, including pain relief and metabolism boosting.

-See also [REVEALED] Exercises That Start With G
+See also Desserts That Start With B

 16. Tomatillo (Physalis Philadelphica)